Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 - Help Desk Support

-It takes at least 12 months to obtain CDC Preliminary Recognition and up to 24 additional months to achieve Full Recognition.
-Preliminary recognition requires a submission of 12 months of data from a National DPP cohort.
-Full CDC recognition requires that organizations deliver the year-long diabetes prevention lifestyle change program with fidelity to all CDC Diabetes Prevention Recognition Program (DPRP) Standards.
-This recognition status could be achieved within 36 months if all requirements are met.
-All requirements to achieve CDC Full Recognition status are listed in the CDC DPRP standards and include using a CDC-approved curriculum, meeting attendance-based requirements, and meeting standards related to the rate at which participants achieve the final 5 percent or more weight loss goal.
+It typically takes a minimum of 12 months to obtain CDC Preliminary Recognition, and up to 24 additional months to achieve Full Recognition.
+All requirements for achieving CDC Full Recognition status are listed in the CDC DPRP standards.
+They include using a CDC-approved curriculum, meeting attendance-based requirements, and meeting standards related to the rate at which participants achieve the final 5 percent (or more) weight loss goal.

 How will our organization know if we have received MDPP Interim Preliminary Recognition in order to apply as an MDPP supplier?